Metastability between the clicks of Muller's ratchet: Proof of Theorem : the infinite dimensional case

-on which the diffusion term for $(S^{(k)})$, i.e. $\Req{Sd}$ with $d$ replaced by $k$, is uniformly elliptic.
-In practice, we need a bit more space for the Harnack inequality to hold, so that we consider the exit time :
+and the projection $\pi_J$ defined in \eqref{M_piK}.
+On $\Y_J(y)$, the diffusion term in the system $(S^{(J)})$ of SDEs, i.e. the system $\eqref{Sd}$ with $d$ replaced by $J$, is uniformly elliptic.
+In practice, we need a bit more space for Property~$(H)$ to hold (see Lemma~\ref{lem_Har}), so that we consider the following exit time $T\eJD_{y'}$ generally for any $y'\in (0, y)$:

-The probability of such an escape is required to be very small, uniformly in $x\in E$, according to the following lemma. \begin{lem} With the above definitions, and $\PR^{(k)}$ the law of the system given by $(S^{(k)})$~:
+The probability of such an escape is required to be very small, uniformly in $d\in \II{J, \infty}$ and in $x\in E\eD$, as stated in the upcoming Lemma~\ref{lem_tH}, where $\PR^{(J)}$ denotes the law of the system given by $(S^{(J)})$: \begin{lem} The following supremum tends to 0 as $t_H$ tends to 0: